 Harnett County EMS has been in existence since 1978 providing emergency care to the citizens of Harnett County under the Medical Direction of Dr. Stanley McQuade, MD.
-Harnett County EMS has also been available to backup any and all of the rescue squads throughout the county and provide non-emergency transport care for the hospitals, nursing homes, and the invalid citizens of Harnett County.
+Harnett County EMS has also been available to backup any and all of the local rescue squads throughout the county and provide non-emergency transport care for the hospitals, nursing homes, and the invalid citizens of Harnett County.
 When Harnett County EMS began, all of the employees were certified at the EMS-Basic (EMT-B) Level.
 They were able to provide only basic life support to the patients who were transported.

-In 1980, Harnett EMS began providing Advanced Life Support at the EMT-Intermediate (EMT-I) Level.
-In addition to the skills of a EMT-B, the EMT-I could insert intravenous (IV) catheters with the subsequent administration of IV fluids, perform DextroStix to obtain blood sugar level,. administer Dextrose 50% IV for Hypoglycemia (Low Blood Sugar), treat Anaphylactic Shock with subcutaneous Epinephrine, insertion of an Esophageal Obturator Airway, application of Medical Anti-Shock Trousers, and obtain venous blood samples from the patients who are treated and transported.
+Harnett EMS began providing Advanced Life Support at the EMT-Intermediate (EMT-I) Level.
+In addition to the skills of a EMT-B, the EMT-I could insert intravenous (IV) catheters with the subsequent administration of IV fluids, perform DextroStix to obtain blood sugar level, administer Dextrose 50% IV for Hypoglycemia (Low Blood Sugar), treat Anaphylactic Shock with subcutaneous Epinephrine, insertion of an Esophageal Obturator Airway, application of Medical Anti-Shock Trousers, and obtain venous blood samples from the patients who are treated and transported.
 In August of 1982 Dr. Stanley McQuade would turn over Medical Direction to Dr. Mark Glaser, MD.

-On September 1, 1999, First Health of the Carolina started running all non-emergent local transports and all out of county transports.
-They provide the citizens of Harnett County with the same quality of service that Harnett County EMS provided since it's conception (without regard to the patient's financial status.)
+First Health of the Carolina started running all non-emergent local transports and all out of county transports.
+They provide the citizens of Harnett County with the same quality of service that Harnett County EMS provided since it's conception.

 Before October 7, Harnett EMS had 3 - 24 hrs Transporting Ambulance and One Day Time Ambulance.
 After October 7, The commissioner decided to restructure Harnett EMS as follows: Four Quick Response Vehicle (QRV - Paramedic Level) and Two Paramedic transporting units were established throughout the County.
-This is in addition to all the Rescue Squad (at various levels) that already exist in Harnett County.
+This is in addition to all the contract EMS Agencies (at various levels) that already exist in Harnett County.

 The Paramedic QRV & Transporting ALS Zones are as follows:

-This system enables us to provide a first duty responsetime of 10-12 minutes countywide.
+This system enabled us to provide a first duty response time of 10-12 minutes countywide.
 This is a recommended goal proposed by Dr. Glaser, ALS Medical Director for Harnett County.
-This program has not affected the operations of the individual Rescue Squads in Harnett County.
-Every squad operates independently as they have in the past to include the budgeting process, their elections of Officers and Board of Directors.
-Every squad will continue to provide 24 hour a day coverage.
-This program encourage not discourage squads to upgrading their service.
+This program has not affected the operations of the individual contract EMS Agencies in Harnett County.
+Every contract EMS agency operates independently as they have in the past to include the budgeting process, their elections of Officers and Board of Directors.
+Every Contract Agency continued to provide coverage 24 hours a day.